kamigerami/dotfiles/README.md

 # dotfiles
-dotfiles for my vim git and the mighty shell ...
+my personal dotfiles for vim git and the mighty shell ...

+The credit for the Vim_runtime files goes to github.com/amix/vimrc.git of which they are forked from.